jenkins-infra/update-center2/site/LAYOUT.md

 This is a copy of/symlink to the LTS update site for the most recent LTS baseline.
 The top-level `.htaccess` file forwards requests to the latest `stable-x.xxx` update site.

-It exists for compatibility with older LTS masters that explicitly configure this URL as their update center and is also used by the jenkins-infra/jenkins.io build to determine the current LTS release (`latestCore.txt`).
+It exists for compatibility with older LTS controllers that explicitly configure this URL as their update center and is also used by the jenkins-infra/jenkins.io build to determine the current LTS release (`latestCore.txt`).

 ## Experimental update site